theobald-software/kb.theobald-software.github.io/content/_xtract-universal/collation-sql-server.md

 ### Workaround

 As explained in detail above Xtract Universal isn't able to push the entire data of 'MAKT' into MSSQL server due to used collation statement of the database.
-In this case, the user has to adjust the SQL statement *Preparation* of the MSSQL destination settings.
+In this case, the user has to customize the SQL statement *Preparation* of the MSSQL destination settings.

 1. Change the default value *Drop & Create* to *Custom SQL*
-2. Create the *Drop & Create* statement for table 'MAKT'
+2. Create the *Drop & Create* statement for table *MAKT*
-3. Customize column collation for table field 'SPRAS'
+3. Customize column collation for table field *SPRAS*
 ```sql
 IF (object_id('MAKT') IS NOT NULL)
 BEGIN